How To Find The Waterfalls At Robert H. Treman State Park

 A stone staircase along Rim Trail

-The next real landmark worthy of discussing is the steep steps section of the Rim Trail, which as it says in the name is pretty damn steep.
+The next real landmark worthy of discussing is the steep steps section of the Rim Trail, which as it says in the name is pretty steep.
+This is where you’ll encounter most of the stairs during the entire hike so take your time and take breaks if needed.

 Robert H Treman State Park with low water in Lucifer Falls